MelanieLinares/portfolio-new/site/content/post/stayonline-us.md

 👍 Four months later:  ~ 25% mobile users leave before making a purchase.

 ### Development upkeep:
-Decreased the amount of bugs logged for scrollbars or hidden (off-screen) content.
+Through the code optimization the amount of bugs logged for scrollbars or hidden (off-screen) content decreased.
-The site has ~25% code reduction.
+The site also has ~25% reduction in lines of code.

 </section>